ChumpyDuelle/h1n1-and-seasonal-flu-vaccines/README.md

 ## Repository Structure

 ```
 ├── README.md                                    <- The top-level README for reviewers of this project
 ├── h1n1-and-seasonal-flu-vaccine.ipynb          <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf           <- PDF version of project presentation
+├── H1N1 and Seasonal Flu Vaccines.pdf           <- PDF version of project presentation
 ├── data                                         <- Sourced externally
 └── images                                       <- Both sourced externally and generated from code
 ```